arnavt78/ms-dos-mode/README.md

 To reboot into MS-DOS mode from Windows, follow these steps:

+1. Open a PowerShell window as an administrator, and run the following command if it hasn't already been done on the system.
+    ```
+    > Set-ExectionPolicy RemoteSigned
+    ```
-1. Copy the following files into your `%SYSTEMROOT%` (by default, this is `C:\Windows`).
+2. Copy the following files into your `%SYSTEMROOT%` (by default, this is `C:\Windows`).
     - `dos.cmd` (optional, but recommended)
     - `dos.ps1`
     - `reboot.cmd` (optional, but recommended)
     - `reboot.ps1`
     - `win.cmd` (optional, but recommended)
     - `win.ps1`
-2. Run the `dos.cmd` file by double-clicking it in Explorer, or running it in the command prompt.
+3. Run the `dos.cmd` file by double-clicking it in Explorer, or running it in the command prompt.
-3. Read the disclaimer properly, and then press _y_ on both prompts.
+4. Read the disclaimer properly, and then press _y_ on both prompts.
-4. After restarting, a command prompt should appear!
+5. After restarting, a command prompt should appear!

 ### Rebooting back into MS-DOS Mode